smalikic/B-SCITE/src/README.md

 --------------

-**SCITE** is a software package to compute mutation histories of somatic cells.
+**B=SCITE** is a software package to compute trees of tumor evolution by integrative use of single-cell and bulk sequencing data.
-Given noisy mutation profiles of single cells, **SCITE** performs a stochastic search to find the Maximum Likelihood (ML) or Maximum aposterori (MAP) tree and/or to sample from the posterior probability distribution.
-Tree reconstruction can be combined with an estimation of the error rates in the mutation profiles.

-**SCITE** is particularly designed for reconstructing mutation histories of tumours based on mutation profiles obtained from single-cell exome sequencing experiments, but is in principle applicable to any type of (noisy) mutation profiles for which the infinite sites assumption can be made.

 ## Availability
 ---------------